A question to motivate :

 How I approach the retention side of things?

 Retention is yet another hard-ball game.
 I would bet any day in making the workplace atmosphere more transparent, safe, productive, and guaranteed learnings from solving problems as a team.
 With this in mind, I start looking out for opportunities for improvement and go about executing them.
-This is multi-dimensional requiring help from many stakeholders in solving the problem and unfortunately this is often over-looked; take for instance if an outgoing employee cites any of the following reasons for leaving the company in your personal 1-to-1 conversation, what can you do about it:
+This approach is multi-dimensional requiring help from many stakeholders in solving the problem and unfortunately this is often over-looked; take for instance if an outgoing employee cites any of the following reasons for leaving the company in your personal 1-to-1 conversation, what can you do about it:

 - pay-scale disparity (you can't drill down on this one in your conversation)